Lighthouses Way (Galicia)

 You are approaching the finish line of this Portuguese Way along the coast.
 Passing through small villages, always climbing moderately, you will reach Santiago passing through Iria Flavia, where the bishopric of Teodomiro was located at the time of the discovery of the tomb of the apostle, in the 10th century.

-You will also pass through O Milladoiro, which today functions as a dormitory town of the capital of Galicia, but whose name probably comes from the Latin humiliatorium - a clear reference to the pilgrimage and to the fact that from its top it was possible to see, at last, the towers of Santiago Cathedral.
-Keep walking and you will enter the city from the south, through the Porta Faxeira of the old wall and the rúa do Franco, a name related to the pilgrims, who were called francos indistinctly, whether they came from Portugal or from the south of Galicia.
+You will also pass through O Milladoiro, which today functions as a dormitory town of the capital of Galicia, but whose name probably comes from the Latin humiliatorium - a clear reference to the pilgrimage and the fact that from its top it was possible to see, at last, the towers of the Cathedral of Santiago.
+Keep walking and you will enter the city from the south, through the Porta Faxeira of the old city wall and the rúa do Franco, a name related to the pilgrims, who were indistinctly called francos, whether they came from Portugal or from the south of Galicia.

 Congratulations, pilgrim!
 You have reached your goal.